-St. Eustatius is part of The Netherlands.
-It is one of three Caribbean Public Entities (Special Municipality) in the Caribbean.
-The other two Public Entities are Saba and Bonaire.
-These 3 islands are commonly referred to as the BES Islands (Bonaire, St Eustatius and Saba).
+St. Eustatius, locally referred to as “Statia”, is part of The Netherlands.
+It is one of three Public Entities (Special Municipality) in the Caribbean, together with Saba and Bonaire (also known as the BES Islands).

 The legal structure of the government on the island is almost similar as common Dutch municipality.
 It consists of a democratically chosen Island Council, a Governor and an Executive Council.
 Normally in St. Eustatius there are 2 Commissioners.

 St. Eustatius is currently undergoing a period of transition.
 After an investigation by the government in the Netherlands in February 2018, the ‘Temporary Act on Neglect of Duties’ passed through Dutch parliament.
 This law was put in place to restore administrative order.

 The Island Council was (temporarily) dissolved.
 A Government Commissioner and a Deputy Commissioner were appointed.
 This means that the current government is (partly) structured in a different way.

 In 2020, the Restoration Act was passed with the objective to extend the temporary provisions for a determinate period.
 In addition, the purpose of this law is to lay down rules for a gradual restoration of the provisions for the administration of the Public Entity St. Eustatius.